 Once the permit is issued, project construction can begin.
 The Building Permit Fee Schedule is available here.

-- Additional Information: Projects With Battery Storage
+- Additional Information: Projects with Battery Storage

 -